One of the first questions toddlers ask is “Why?” There is something inside all us that understands the importance of the ‘why’ question.

 Universal questions are often ‘why’ questions.
 Questions like “Why am I here?” and “Why did this happen to me?” come to mind.
 Here’s the interesting thing: When humans seek to answer the really BIG ‘why’ questions, the route they take always starts at a fork in the road.

 That fork?
 Our worldview.
 It predictably determines which arm of this fork we take.
 If we believe reality is the result of a long series of random events, we set off on one path.
 However, if we believe reality is the product of intelligent design, we clearly take a divergent path.

-Each path leading from this fork has essential implications – implications that are accepted to a large extent on the basis of faith.
-By faith, I mean that both forks are missing some empirical evidence.
-Travelers down either fork must leap across those gaps, believing that when the evidence is finally in, such evidence will reveal the wisdom of their choice.
-It should be clear that these two paths are mutually exclusive – they cannot both be correct.
+Each path leading from this fork has implications – implications that are accepted to a large extent on the basis of faith.
+By faith, I mean that both paths are missing empirical evidence.
+Travelers down either path must, at some point, leap across gaps in information, believing that when the evidence is finally revealed, the evidence will show the wisdom of their choice.
+It is important to note that these two paths are mutually exclusive – they cannot both be correct.

 What’s at risk here?
 At risk is both the quality and quantity of life itself.